Batch Jobs Guide

 include RocketJob::Batch

-# Keep the job around after it has finished
+# Keep the job after it finishes so the output can be downloaded

 self.destroy_on_complete = false